The Noonday Demon: Reception

 and the Lambda Literary Award for autobiography or memoir.
-In 2002 it was a finalist for the Pulitzer Prize for General Non-Fiction.
+In 2002 it was a finalist for the Pulitzer Prize for General Nonfiction.

 In 2019, the memoir was ranked 23rd on The Guardian's list of the 100 best books of the 21st century.

 Updated edition

 A new edition was published by Charles Scribner's Sons in 2015 that added a chapter about new treatments for depression.
-The update was mentioned during an NPR Fresh Air interview of Solomon and a New York Times article he authored.
+The update was mentioned during an NPR Fresh Air interview with Solomon and a New York Times article he authored.